Skip to content

 By performing this, you’ll “power-cycle” your router and give your TV extra bandwidth, which can help you avoid buffering.

 Think of all the devices that are and have been connected to the router.
-I’m sure that in today’s digital world that quite a few devices are connected to the router.
+I’m sure that in today’s digital world, quite a few devices are connected to the router.

 Your router is like a mini-PC and will slow down as more tasks are added.

-With all of those devices connected, your TV will have less bandwidth available, which will slow down your download speed and lead to buffering.
+With all those devices connected, your TV will have less bandwidth available, slowing down your download speed and leading to buffering.

 Method 3: Update your TV firmware